 The taste of Matcha is a blend of milky texture and a rich green tea taste.
 It has a sweet, vegetal flavor and is an excellent replacement for coffee.
 However, you’ll need to experiment to find the right flavor that suits you.
 The more you experiment with Matcha, the more you’ll appreciate it.
 When it comes to the taste of Matcha, you can experiment with it by drinking it hot or cold.

 Matcha has an earthy bitterness to it.
-While low-quality or incorrectly prepared Matcha can be bitter, the best Matcha contains delicate bitter overtones that blend in with and accentuate the tea’s other characteristics.
+This is one of While low-quality or incorrectly prepared Matcha can be bitter, the best Matcha contains delicate bitter overtones that blend in with and accentuate the tea’s other characteristics.
 Matcha has a fantastic astringent bite to it as well.

 The flavor of Matcha is complex, and it consists of two distinct elements: umami and glucosamine.
 The bitterness in Matcha is due to the lack of umami.
 While the latter has a strong flavor, the glucosamine-like amino acids add a delicate flavor.
 The nuttiness of the powder makes it so appealing to many people.